Government-backed matching scheme opens to pair sponsors and Ukrainian refugees

 The charity launched the initial phase of the programme on Friday and hopes to scale up to match future demand.

+It is the first and only matching scheme to receive Government backing.

-The service launched on Friday – two weeks after the Government’s Homes for Ukraine sponsorship scheme opened for visa applications from refugees with a named sponsor.
+The service launched two weeks after the Government’s Homes for Ukraine sponsorship scheme opened for visa applications from refugees with a named sponsor.

 Some 4,700 visas have been granted, and 32,200 applications have been made under the scheme as of Thursday, according to Home Office figures.